Hanau shootings: Reactions

 As a result of the shootings, German Chancellor Angela Merkel cancelled a planned trip to Halle and expressed her condolences to the victims' families.
 The president of the European Parliament, David Sassoli, also offered condolences.
 Some Turkish citizens were among the victims of the shooting; the Turkish government described it as a form of racism and urged a prompt investigation.
 German president Frank-Walter Steinmeier, his wife Elke Büdenbender, and the Hesse minister-president Volker Bouffier attended a vigil at one of the shooting sites.
 Pope Francis extended his sympathy to the families who lost their loved ones during the shooting incident in Hanau, through the Vatican Secretary of State, Cardinal Pietro Parolin.

 On 23 February, 10,000 mourners marched through the streets of Hanau, in order to show unity and support for the victims.
 The mayor of Hanau gave a speech to the gathering.

 On 24 February, in response to the shootings, the United Kingdom proscribed Sonnenkrieg Division, the British branch of the American neo-Nazi organisation Atomwaffen Division, as a terrorist group.
 Another UK-based far-right organisation, System Resistance Network, was also proscribed as an alias for National Action, which had been proscribed as a terrorist organisation since 2016.

 On the one year anniversary of the attack (19 February 2021), large memorial services and rallies were held in multiple cities in Germany to commemorate the victims, warn against racism and demand further action.
 President Frank-Walter Steinmeier attended a ceremony in Hanau condemning hate and racism while acknowledging mistakes by authorities.

 In the media

 In March 2022, it was announced by filmmaker Uwe Boll that he was writing and directing a fictionalized portrayal of the shootings as a feature film.
 The movie, titled Hanau, has been described by the filmmaker as "an intense psychogram" of Rathjen.
-The independent film was expected to be released to digital streaming services Amazon Prime, Apple TV+, and Google Play in the United States and Canada in Q4 2022.
+The film, titled Hanau (Deutschland im Winter - Part 1) was released on 4 March 2022, to unfavorable reviews.